 Trademark disputes are expensive affairs, especially when they involve successful companies.
 That is why the USPTO advises that companies take the time to search for any similar marks before submitting an application.

-Working with a qualified legal attorney like Xavier Morales can go a long way towards preventing trademark infringement.
+Working with a qualified trademark attorney can go a long way towards preventing infringement.
 In addition to reviewing your application, an attorney can also help protect your rights, ensuring that you never have to worry about a protracted legal dispute like one of these two historic battles.